louketo/louketo-proxy/README.md

 The proxy support enforcing mutual TLS for the clients by simply adding the --tls-ca-certificate command line option or config file option.
 All clients connecting must present a ceritificate which was signed by the CA being used.

+#### **Tokens && Stores**

+Refresh tokens are either be stored as an encrypted cookie or placed (encrypted) in a shared / local store.
+At present, redis and boltdb are the only two methods supported.
+To enable a local boltdb store. --store-url boltdb:///PATH or relative path boltdb://PATH.
+For redis the option is redis://HOST:PORT.
+In both cases the refresh token is encrypted before placing into the store

+#### **Refresh & Offline Tokens**

+Assuming access response responds with a refresh token and the --enable-refresh-token is true, the proxy will automatically refresh the access token for you.
+The tokens themselves are kept either as an encrypted (--encryption-key=KEY) cookie (cookie name: kc-state).
+Alternatively you can place the refresh token (still requires encryption key) in a local boltdb file or shared redis.
+Naturally the encryption key has to be the same on all instances and boltdb is for single instance only developments.

 #### **Endpoints**

 * **/oauth/authorize** is authentication endpoint which will generate the openid redirect to the provider